aslavinska/Rock-paper-scissors-cat-mouse/README.md

 1. During the development of the home page all elements were shift to the left of the page.
 Applying a main container to all elemnts and giving it item alligment to center resolved the issue.
 2. 404 favicon error has been detected during the development, using favicon generator images and links were imported and the issue has been resolved.
+3. The click command was not recognised by the browser.

 ## Validator Testing